-Evanston based Immigration Attorney
+Family based Immigration Attorney

 U.S. citizens with non-citizen relatives living outside of the country can reunite their families through family-based immigration.
 If you’re a U.S. citizen with close non-citizen family members living abroad, attorney Alen Takhsh of Takhsh Law P.C. can help you apply for an immediate relative or family preference immigrant visa to bring those you love closer to home.

 IMMEDIATE RELATIVE IMMIGRANT VISAS

 If you’re a citizen who’s closely related to people living outside of the U.S., successful applications for immediate relative immigrant visas can permit you to bring everyone over without concern for competing with other immigrant families for a limited number of visas.